-- 1) Determine the generation time and specific growth rate of bacterial culture. - 2) One step growth curve of bacteria. - 3) Isolation & cultivation of fungi from different natural sources. - 4) Isolation & cultivation of algae from environmental samples. - 5) Isolation of protozoa from soil.
+- 1) Determine generation time and specific growth rate of bacterial culture - 2) One step growth curve of bacteriophage - 3) Isolation and cultivation of fungi from different natural source. - 4) Isolation and cultivation of algae from environmental sample - 5) Isolation of protozoa from soil.